Elizabethan architecture: History

-In England, the Renaissance first manifested itself mainly in the distinct form of the prodigy house, large, square, and tall houses such as Longleat House, built by courtiers who hoped to attract the queen for a ruinously expensive stay, and so advance their careers.
+In England, the English Renaissance first manifested itself mainly in the distinct form of the prodigy house, large, square, and tall houses such as Longleat House, built by courtiers who hoped to attract the queen for a ruinously expensive stay, and so advance their careers.
 Often these buildings have an elaborate and fanciful roofline, hinting at the evolution from medieval fortified architecture.

-It was also at this time that the long gallery became popular (for the Aristocracy) in English houses.
+It was also at this time that the long gallery became popular in large English houses.
 This was apparently mainly used for walking in, and a growing range of parlours and withdrawing rooms supplemented the main living room for the family, the great chamber.
 The great hall was now mostly used by the servants, and as an impressive point of entry to the house.